jayunit100/puppet-airgapped-controlplane-master/README.md

-# Can I run puppet to control stuff inside of a firewall ?
+# Can I securely run puppet to control stuff inside of a firewall ?

+Yes sir!

+- Puppet comes bundled with a CA which can be used
+To sign certificates from any incoming connection.
+In this repo we automate that.
+- In the real world you might use another mechanism.
+Easy to invoke signing any way you want via the API or command line!
-Hell yes.
-Puppet agents can do one off connections to their hosts !
+- Puppet agents can do one off connections to their hosts !
 Puppet agents can run in cron jobs pretty easily, and these jobs will just periodically check in with a master and do what needs to be done https://puppet.com/docs/puppet/5.5/man/agent.html  .
 That said, a later implementation of this might actually use a master but that will be harder (...impossible...).

 The repo implements a declarative platform which, using one way network egress, manages: